Grid

 Myth 7: Electricity can be routed from A to B in a targeted manner via individual lines.

-Electricity always seeks the path of least resistance.
-When it flows from point A to point B, it therefore does not necessarily travel there directly, but is divided between the various lines connecting A and B. This is relevant for cross-border trade, for instance: under certain circumstances, only part of the traded electricity flows directly across the national border – and part of it flows through the grid of a neighbouring country that is not involved in the trade.
+When electricity flows from point A to point B, it does not necessarily travel there directly, but is divided between the various lines connecting A and B. This is relevant for cross-border trade, for instance: under certain circumstances, only part of the traded electricity flows directly across the national border – and part of it flows through the grid of a neighbouring country that is not involved in the trade.
 For example, let’s say that Germany is supplying electricity to France.
 Only part of the electricity flows directly across the Franco-German border, while another part flows from Germany to France via Switzerland.
 Unplanned flows of this kind lead to a basic load on the electricity grid of uninvolved countries, in our example Switzerland, which can reduce their import and export possibilities.

 Learn more: Blog «Unplanned flows in the grid – a risk for Switzerland»